 - c1.
 To issue an annual 'report card' for the State and for each local school administrative unit, assessing each unit's efforts to improve student performance based on the growth in performance of the students in each school and taking into account progress over the previous years' level of performance and the State's performance in comparison with other states.
 This assessment shall take into account demographic, economic, and other-factors that have been shown to affect student performance. performance and that the State Board considers relevant to assess the State's efforts to improve student performance. - c2.
 To develop management accountability indicators to measure the efficiency and appropriate use of staff in each school and at the administrative office.
-Staff development for school administrators shall be a high priority of the Department of Public Instruction.

-1 c3.
-To develop a system of school building improvement reports for 2 each school building.
-The purpose of school building 3 improvement reports is to measure improvement in the growth in 4 student performance at each school building from year to year 5 not to compare school buildings.
-The Board may consider for 6 inclusion in the building reports the following criteria: test scores, the 7 success of graduating students in postsecondary institutions 8 attendance, graduation and dropout rates, the numbers of children 9 enrolled in free lunch or Chapter 1 programs, the education level of the 10 parents of children enrolled in the school, the teaching experience of 11 12 the school staff, and whether the building has been successful in meeting the goals of the building and systemwide plans developed in 13 accordance with G.S.
+Staff development for school 1 2 administrators shall be a high priority of the Department of 3 Public Instruction.
+To develop a system of school building improvement reports for 4 c3.
+5 each school building.
+The purpose of school building 6 improvement reports is to measure improvement in the growth in 7 student performance at each school building from year to year, 8 not to compare school buildings.
+The Board may consider for 9 inclusion in the building reports the following criteria: test scores, the 10 success of graduating students in postsecondary institutions, attendance, graduation and dropout rates, the numbers of children 11 enrolled in free lunch or Chapter 1 programs, the education level of the 12 13 parents of children enrolled in the school, the teaching experience of the school staff, and whether the building has been successful in 14 meeting the goals of the building and systemwide plans developed in 15 accordance with G.S.
 115C-238.1 through G.S.
-115C-238.6.
-The 14 Board shall include in the building reports any factors shown to 15 affect student performance that the Board considers relevant to 16 assess a school's efforts to improve student performance.
-Loca 17 school administrative units shall produce and make public their 18 school building improvement reports by March 15, 1995, 1997 19 for the 1995-96 school year, by October 15, 1997, for the 1996- 20 97 school year, and annually thereafter.
-Each report shall be 21 based on building-level data for the prior school year.
-22 c4.
-To develop guidelines, procedures, and rules to establish 23 0 1. implement, and enforce the School-Based Management and 24 Accountability Program under Article 8B of this Chapter in order 25 to improve student performance, increase local flexibility and 26 control, and promote economy and efficiency.
-27 d.
-To formulate rules and regulations for the enforcement of the 28 compulsory attendance law.
-29 e.
-To manage and operate a system of insurance for public school 30 property, as provided in Article 38 of this Chapter.
-31 In making substantial policy changes in administration 32 curriculum, or programs the Board should conduct hearings 33 throughout the regions of the State, whenever feasible, in order 34 that the public may be heard regarding these matters."
-35 Sec.
+115C-238.6.-The 16 Board shall include in the building reports any factors shown to 17 affect student performance that the Board considers relevant to 18 19 assess a school's efforts to improve student performance.
+Local school administrative units shall produce and make public their 20 school building improvement reports by March 15, 1995, 1997, 21 for the 1995-96 school year, by October 15, 1997, for the 1996-22 97 school year, and annually thereafter.
+Each report shall be 23 based on building-level data for the prior school year.
+24 To develop guidelines, procedures, and rules to establish, 25 c4. implement, and enforce the School-Based Management and 26 Accountability Program under Article 8B of this Chapter in order 27 to improve student performance, increase local flexibility and 28 29 control, and promote economy and efficiency.
+To formulate rules and regulations for the enforcement of the 30 d. compulsory attendance law.
+31 32 To manage and operate a system of insurance for public school e.
+33 property, as provided in Article 38 of this Chapter.
+In making substantial policy changes in administration, 34 curriculum, or programs the Board should conduct hearings 35 throughout the regions of the State, whenever feasible, in order 36 37 that the public may be heard regarding these matters."
+Sec.
 2. Part 4 of Article 16 of Chapter 115C of the General Statutes, G.S.
-36 115C-238.1 through G S.S.
-115C-238.8, is recodified as Article 8B of Chapter 115C of the 37 General Statutes, G.S.
+38 115C-238.1 through G.S.
+115C-238.8, is recodified as Article 8B of Chapter 115C of the 39 40 General Statutes, G.S.
 115C-105.20 through G.S.
 115C-105.27.
-38 Sec.
-3. Art icle 8B of Chapter 115C of the General Statutes, as recodified by 39 Section 2 of this act, reads as rewritten: 40 "ARTICLE 8B.
-41 "PERFORMA NCE-BASED SCHOOL-BASED MANAGEMENT AND 42 ACCOUNTABILITY 43 PROGRAM.